IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/theming-and-customization.md

 The naming convention of theming attributes follows the `prefix_what_where_which_quality_quantity` format.
 Taking color attributes as an example, the attribute names consist of:

 - `prefix`  for all attributes defined in `core_theme` this is `tt`.
-The prefix for IndiGO specific component attributes, which are defined in [`platform_theming_api_common_attributes`](TTIVI_INDIGO_API) is `ttivi`.
+The prefix for TomTom IndiGO specific component attributes, which are defined in [`platform_theming_api_common_attributes`](TTIVI_INDIGO_API) is `ttivi`.
 - `what` determines the _background color_.
 - `where`_)*_ determines the _place_ where it is used.